miroshnikov/filefive/README.md

 ## Features
 - **Cross-platform**, runs on MacOS, Linux and any *nix with Node.js
-- Supports
+- **Upload, download, and manage files** on cloud servers using
   - SSH File Transfer Protocol (**SFTP**)
   - File Transfer Protocol (**FTP**)
   - Amazon Simple Storage Service (**Amazon S3**)
-- Minimalistic and intuitive UI, that **mimics the look and feel of VSCode Explorer view**, including VS Code file icon themes
+- Powerful, intuitive and minimalistic UI, that **mimics the look and feel of VSCode Explorer view**, including VS Code file icon themes
 - **Search/filter** files using wildcards and **JavaScript Regular Expressions**
 - **Synchronized browsing**
-- Copy files keeping relative paths, allows **synchronization files in nested folders in one click**
+- **Upload/download/copy files and folders preserving relative paths**, similar to `cp --parents`, `rsync -R` or MacOS `ditto` commands.
+Any necessary parent directories in the destination will be created to replicate the path of the source files.
+It allows **synchronization files in nested folders in one click**
 - **Remote file editing**
 - **Files' Git statuses** (uses your machine's Git installation)
 - Connections/servers are **plain files stored on your filesystem**, no need to export/import